Summer Research Grants

 - Students and faculty work with Public Relations to produce a profile of the student and his or her project.

-- Students participate in the Moravian College Scholar's Day.
+- Students participate in the Moravian University Scholar's Day.

 - By the first day of the fall semester, the faculty member submits a report (template provided) to the SOAR director assessing the project.